 Her academic accomplishments also warrant mention: she has a Baccalaureate Degree in Fine Arts, with a concentration in Graphic Design and Illustration from the University of Miami (2006) and has her Master’s Degree in Business Administration from the University of Phoenix (2014).
 Amara’s artistic goal is to maintain the beauty of Middle Eastern Dance by performing with elegance, grace, and authenticity.

 "Roshana's show of feeling during her performances captivates her audiences from the moment she steps on stage.
 Since the first time I saw her perform, I knew she'd be a star."
 Samay

-Roshana Nofret - Co-Director of MEPAA, and Instructor
+Roshana Nofret - Artistic Director of MEPAA, and Instructor

 Artistic Director of M.E.C.A Dance Ensemble

 Over 14 years of Middle Eastern Dance Experience